Chart Color Schemes

 Geebung is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Geebung's dwelling structure, as per the latest Census, consisted of 96.5% houses and 3.4% other dwellings.
-In contrast, Brisbane metro had 67.2% houses and 32.8% other dwellings.
-Home ownership in Geebung was 31.6%, with mortgaged dwellings at 42.7% and rented ones at 25.7%.
-The median monthly mortgage repayment was $2,000, lower than Brisbane metro's average of $2,100.
-The median weekly rent in Geebung was $420, compared to Brisbane metro's $390.
+Geebung's dwelling structure, as per the latest Census, consisted of 96.5% houses and 3.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 67.2% houses and 32.8% other dwellings.
+Home ownership in Geebung was at 31.6%, with mortgaged dwellings at 42.7% and rented ones at 25.7%.
+The median monthly mortgage repayment was $2,000, lower than Brisbane metro's $2,100.
+Median weekly rent was $420, compared to Brisbane metro's $390.
 Nationally, Geebung's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing